bbatsche/Ansible-Common-Role/README.md

 $ rake
 ```

-The spec suite will target both Ubuntul Trusty Tahr (14.04) and Xenial Xerus (16.04).
+The spec suite will target both Ubuntu Trusty Tahr (14.04) and Xenial Xerus (16.04).

 To see the available rake tasks (and specs):